Every small business needs customers.

-Yes, the LinkedIn advertising platform is a little expensive than that of Facebook, but it can be worth it, especially if you are in the B2B sector.
+But, the conversion rate can be worth it, especially if you are in the B2B sector.

 If needed, you may have to spread out your efforts over multiple social media sites.
 One or many — your decision should depend on your business goals.

-#3: Work with Buyer Personas
+Tip #3: Work with Buyer Personas

 You need to know your audience like the back of your hand to get a better picture of their pain points and also of what excites them.

 If the content doesn’t offer value to your audience and doesn’t help them in a worthy manner, then they will avoid reading it.

 When you understand your potential customer and what they are looking for, it becomes easy to connect with them on a higher level.

 Step 1: Research Your Audience

 To know your audience, you need to do some research about them.
 This allows you to create a realistic and precise persona.

 Begin by understanding your current customers and how you interact with them.
 Learn about their habits and how they interact with your brand.

 Based on this information, you would be able to create a strong persona that helps you connect with potential customers on social media.

 These customers with a bad experience can offer you a lot of unique advice on where you’re going wrong and how you can improve.

 Step 2: Develop Separate Personas

 Once you have the minute details that you find common between the best customers, it’s time to organize them into different personas.

 Create separate groups out of these customers and categorize them.
 Each category you add is nothing but a unique persona that you will be leveraging later on.

 While both of these customers want to do yoga, but for different reasons or goals.
-Which is why it makes sense to create two different personas for them.
+This is why it makes sense to create two different personas for them.